 Interest rate: 4.5%

 Monthly mortgage payment: $2533.43

 In this scenario, you’d pay off the 30-year loan only 1.5 years earlier, but you’d save nearly $25,000 in interest over the term.

 The interest savings are larger because more interest is due on a larger loan, but the term isn’t reduced as much because the rounded-up payment is smaller relative to the larger payment at this loan amount.

 Still, $25,000 in savings for paying an extra $67 bucks a month ain’t too shabby.

 All said, the savings will vary based on a number of factors, such as how large the loan is, what the interest rate is, and how much larger the rounded-up payment is.

 It also depends on when you start rounding up, and how often you do it.
 If you only round up your payment every other month, or if you start several years after your loan term began, the savings will be reduced.

-Another potential flaw to the round-up method is that it takes discipline, unlike say a 15-year fixed or shorter-term loan where the higher payments must be made.
+Another potential flaw to the round-up method is that it takes discipline, unlike say a 15-year fixed or shorter-term loan where the higher payments must be made each month.

-In other words, if you don’t stick to the plan, the savings won’t be realized.
+In other words, if you don’t stick to the plan and round up your payments each month, the savings won’t be realized.
 Of course, this can be a godsend too if money gets tight and you no longer have the extra cash to make slightly larger payments.